digidem/mapeo-mobile/KNOWN_ISSUES.md

 - The progress indicator jumps backwards and forwards prior to completion (it does seem to sync eventually, even if sync progress is not reliable)
-- No way to change the device name (by default it is "Mapeo Mobile")
+- Device name is random (user cannot change it)

 #### I8n (translations)